mga-odoo/odoobooks/docs/sales/free_delivery.rst

 Goto ``Sales / Configure / Delivery Methods`` rename the existing method *Free delivery charges* to *Delivery charges* add the $50 in the **Fixed Price**.

+.. tip:: If you have a multiple delivery methods having a fixed price, please create a saparate Delivery Product for each method.

 Setup product price
 ~~~~~~~~~~~~~~~~~~~
 Do not forget to add the correct product price when creating the products.